shawn-lindberg/sandman/README.md

 # Sandman

+## Update

+Sandman is in the process of moving to a new home: [Sandman Project](https://github.com/sandman-project).
+This process is being combined with an effort to rewrite Sandman in Python, which will take some time.
+In the meantime, active development on this repository will be stopped.
+However, there are no plans to remove this repository in the future.
+The current plan is that it will remain for historical purposes.

+## Intro
 Sandman is a device that is intended to assist people, particularly those with disabilities, in using hospital style beds.
 Therefore, it is not just software, but a combination of both software and hardware.
 The software is primarily designed to enable controlling a bed by voice.
 However, work is also underway on providing analytics of usage through a web interface.
 The current method of controlling the bed will work with any motorized bed that uses a hand control.

 Sandman has a Discord server to support our community.
 You can join it here: [Sandman Discord](https://discord.gg/XBYtSAXK2B)

 Sandman also has a YouTube channel: [Sandman YouTube](https://www.youtube.com/@project-sandman).
 Check out the channel to see a video demo of a bed being controlled by voice.

 ## Disclaimer